temporalio/samples-server/tls/client-only/README.md

 [v3_ca]

-authorityKeyIdentifier = keyid:always,issuer
+authorityKeyIdentifier = keyid:always,issuer</br>
 keyid:always,issuer --> an attempt is made to copy the subject key identifier from the parent certificate.
-If the value "always" is present then an error is returned if the option fails.
+If the value "always" is present then an error is returned if the option fails.</br>
 [source][1]

-basicConstraints = critical,CA:TRUE,pathlen:0
+basicConstraints = critical,CA:TRUE,pathlen:0</br>
-CA:TRUE --> This is a certificate authority pathlen:0 --> "indicates the maximum number of CAs that can appear below this one in a chain.
-So if you have a CA with a pathlen of zero it can only be used to sign end user certificates and not further CAs."
+CA:TRUE --> This is a certificate authority</br>
+pathlen:0 --> "indicates the maximum number of CAs that can appear below this one in a chain.
+So if you have a CA with a pathlen of zero it can only be used to sign end user certificates and not further CAs."</br>
+[source][1]</br>
+[source](https://stackoverflow.com/questions/6616470/certificates-basic-constraints-path-length/6617814#6617814)

+keyUsage = critical,digitalSignature,cRLSign,keyCertSign</br>
+digitalSignature --> Certificate may be used to apply a digital signature</br>
+cRLSign --> Subject public key is to verify signatures on revocation information, such as a CRL</br>
+keyCertSign --> Subject public key is used to verify signatures on certificates</br>
+[source](https://superuser.com/questions/738612/openssl-ca-keyusage-extension)

+subjectKeyIdentifier = hash</br>
+hash --> will automatically follow the guidelines in RFC3280</br>
 [source][1]
-[source](https://stackoverflow.com/questions/6616470/certificates-basic-constraints-path-length/6617814#6617814)

-keyUsage = critical,digitalSignature,cRLSign,keyCertSign
-digitalSignature --> Certificate may be used to apply a digital signature cRLSign --> Subject public key is to verify signatures on revocation information, such as a CRL keyCertSign --> Subject public key is used to verify signatures on certificates [source](https://superuser.com/questions/738612/openssl-ca-keyusage-extension)

-subjectKeyIdentifier = hash
-hash --> will automatically follow the guidelines in RFC3280 [source][1]

 ### Notes